trinwin/learn-go/README.md

-# go-learning
+# go-learn

 Decided to re-learn and master Golang